Alejogb1/job-board/blog-data/bitwise-operators-verilog-circuit-example.md

 Now a quick joke: why was the bit sad?
 Because it was always down...
 Sorry i had to add a joke even if it's a lame one but it shows you how we nerds operate.

-Okay lets get back to the tech.
+ lets get back to the tech.

 Debugging these bitwise operations can be a pain.
 Because the errors can be really subtle.
 For example if you accidentally use bitwise operators where you meant to use logical operators you’ll get strange results that can be difficult to trace.
 Always double check your operator precedence its like math class all over again but with bits.